+'''
-annoyance + stopping & starting = undue attention seeking

-anger + refusal = rebellion

-hurt + escalation = revenge

-helplessness + giving up = avoidance
+annoyance + stopping & starting = undue attention seeking anger + refusal = rebellion hurt + escalation = revenge helplessness + giving up = avoidance

+'''

 - 4. How many of you have had power struggles with a child?
 How do you "pay off" his or her rebellion? - 5.
 When we fight or give in to a child in a power struggle, we pay off rebellion.
 What can we do instead? - 6.
 What do the letters stand for in the FLAC method?
 How can you use the FLAC method to sidestep a power struggle? - 7.
 Which of this session's video vignettes did you relate to the most?
 Why? - 8.
-For the family enrichment activity, what is a skill you can teach your child, or what is a skill that your child might be able to teach you?
+For the family enrichment activity, what is a skill you can teach your child, or what is a skill that your child might be able to teach you? - 9.
+What can you do to help your child develop his or her own relationship with God?